AnastasiaBorodintseva/Business-card-website/README.md

 # CV
-Business card site on HTML &amp; CSS plus JS
+Code for Deployment of business card website on HTML & CSS